-The Thames Path National Trail is a long distance walking trail, following England’s best known river for 184 miles (294 kilometres) as it meanders from its source near Kemble in Gloucestershire, through Wiltshire, Oxfordshire, Berkshire, Buckinghamshire, Surrey and on into the heart of London.
-On its way, the Trail passes peaceful water meadows rich in wildlife, historic towns and cities and many lovely villages, finishing at the Thames Barrier in Woolwich, just a few miles from the sea.
+The Thames Path National Trail is a long distance walking trail, following England’s best known river for 185.2 miles (298 kilometres) as it meanders from its source near Kemble in Gloucestershire, through Wiltshire, Oxfordshire, Berkshire, Buckinghamshire, Surrey and on into the heart of London.
+On its way, the Trail passes peaceful water meadows rich in wildlife, historic towns and cities and many lovely villages, finishing at Woolwich Foot Tunnel, just a few miles from the sea.

 Easy to reach by public transport, the Thames Path is a gentle trail, able to be walked by people of all ages and abilities.
 This National Trail can be enjoyed in many ways, whether for an afternoon’s stroll, a weekend’s break or a full scale but relatively gentle trek of its whole length.
 It was formally opened as a National Trail in 1996.

 Until January 2022 the Thames Path ended (or started) at The Thames Barrier, making it 184 miles (294 kilometres) long.
 However, on 12th January 2022 the England Coast Path from Grain to Woolwich was officially opened at the Woolwich Foot Tunnel, 1.2 miles east of the Thames Barrier.
 It connects with the Thames Path National Trail there to create a continuous ‘Source to Sea’ National Trail along the length of the River Thames from the Cotswolds to the North Sea.
 The entire ‘Source to Sea’ trail is 232 miles (374 kilometres).

 In the main, the Thames Path runs right along the original towpath of the river.
 Sometimes the path is on the north bank and at other times the south bank.
 However, there are sections where no path is possible and where this is the case, detours away from the river are necessary.